mwangdakota/pages-uswds-jekyll/pages/for-applicants.md

 {% if site.app_process == "active" %}
 ## Q&A webinars

 Thinking of applying for Phase I funding?
 Ask all your application-related questions during our [Q&A webinars](https://seedfund.nsf.gov/events/).
 Can’t make it to a webinar?
-Check out our videos covering [program basics](https://youtu.be/oJSYhyJ06Wk) and [tips and tricks for submitting a proposal](https://youtu.be/sogjxLBLhzk).
-(We offer a [PDF version of program basics]({{site.baseurl}}/assets/files/press/overview2018.pdf), too.)
+Watch a [recorded webinar](https://youtu.be/xZO8o1mDiO0) about the Project Pitch Pilot.
+(We offer a [PDF version of program basics]({{site.baseurl}}/assets/files/press/overview2019.pdf), too.)

 {% else %}
 ## Q&A videos